Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Using a Pre-trained NER Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NeMo has pre-trained NER models that can be used to get to get started with Token Classification right away.
+NeMo has pre-trained NER models that can be used to get started with Token Classification right away.
 Models are automatically downloaded from NGC, cached locally to disk,